Skip to main content Skip to main navigation Skip to search

 If an eligible commodity fails a HCI inspection, the importer will be subject to either:

-Note: a HCI inspection failure is not recorded as 'non-compliance' under the HCI scheme or the approved arrangement class 19.
+Note: an inspection failure is not recorded as 'non-compliance' under the HCI or approved arrangement class 19.

 Contact us